-Textbooks, codebooks, demonstrations, lectures, and written examinations are some of the instructional strategies and resources that students will be provided with.
-Standards will include reading technical drawings and blueprints, plumbing social principles and standards where students will describe the fundamentals of the plumbing industry and its historical development.
+Textbooks, codebooks, demonstrations, lectures, and written examinations are some of the instructional strategies and resources that students will be provided.
+Standards will include: reading technical drawings and blueprints, as well as plumbing social principles and standards where students will describe the fundamentals of the plumbing industry and the historical development of the plumbing industry.
 Students will identify career opportunities available in theplumbing industry and describe the types of regulatory codes & licensure in the industry.

-Identify different fittings, pipes, hangers, and their different applications are discussed.
+Identify different fittings, pipes, hangers, and their different application are discussed.
 Embeddedmathematics and science are also integrated throughout the curricula.

-The curriculum junior year emphasizes the installation and service of plumbing components.
-Project-based activities include the layout and fabrication of bathroom and kitchen applications.
+The curricula junior year emphasizes the installation and service of plumbing components.
+Project-based activities include the layout and fabrication on bathrooms and kitchens applications.
 Standards include; Venting & Drain Systems, bathroom fixture group consisting of a water closet, lavatory, and fixtures.
 Installation and repairs on kitchen and lavatory faucets, commercial and residential dishwashers, and garbage disposers.
 Students will identify the major components of a public and private water supply system.
-The repair and maintenance of appliances and equipment and practical application of plumbing theory is covered.
+The repair and maintenance of appliances and equipment, as well as the practical application of plumbing theory is covered.
 Additionally, junior students also participate in outside building projects, such as a house project or light commercial work within the district (depending on availability).